UBC-NLP/aoc_id/README.md

-# Deep Models for Arabic Dialect Identification on Benchmarked Data
+# Deep Models for Arabic Dialect Identification on Benchmarked Data. [[Paper](http://www.aclweb.org/anthology/W18-3930)].

 *This is a simple text classification library focused on dialect identification, based on keras.
 Some Arabic text normalization utilities are included.*